-The Patscherkofelhaus (1,970 metres above sea level) is a well known mountain refuge hut and hotel at Innsbruck’s local mountain, the Patscherkofel in the Tux Alps, Tirol.
+The Patscherkofelhaus (1,970 metres) is a well-known mountain refuge and hotel on Innsbruck’s local mountain, the Patscherkofel, in the Tux Alps, Tirol.

 Mountain refuge hut with Olympic fame

 Austrian Alpine Club, Tourist Club Innsbruck Division